 The key shift is from AI as a nice-to-have experiment to AI as essential RevOps infrastructure.
 Teams that delay adoption risk falling behind competitors who are already capturing efficiency gains.

 A unified approach to the revenue journey is at the heart of any effective RevOps team.
-But even if your organization has the best intentions of implementing a cohesive RevOps approach, it won’t get far without the right system.
+However, even if your organization has the best intentions of implementing a cohesive RevOps approach, it won’t get far without the right system.

 A RevOps team improves collaboration between sales, marketing, and customer success teams by creating a unified strategy and aligning goals across departments.
 This alignment fosters a cohesive operational framework, ensuring each team's efforts contribute to the company's broader objectives.
 By centralizing data and analytics, RevOps provides all teams with a clear, unified view of funnel performance, which reduces miscommunication and aligns teams on priorities.
 They also implement integrated technology solutions that streamline processes and enable seamless sharing of information, preventing the data silos often seen in siloed departments.